Digital Drawing Tablet

 In 1888, well before the invention of computers, American electrical engineer ELISHA GRAY introduced the most primitive digital drawing tablet, the TELAUTOGRAPH.
 This invention marked the world's first foray into electronic drawing tools.
 It operated on the principle of using electronic components to detect the X and Y positions of the pen tip, subsequently converting these electrical signals into audio signals for image transmission through telephone lines.

 Throughout the 1960s, digital drawing tablets found their primary applications in scientific research and engineering design.
 These tablets consisted of a programmable circuit board and an amplifier, necessitating the use of special pens and paper.
+This is the primary looks of drawing tablets.
 Notably, they remained expensive and mainly within reach of a select group of professionals.

 From the 1970s to the 1990s, the digital drawing tablet embarked on a journey of rapid expansion.
 With the concurrent development of computers, digital drawing tablet tech in China matured, offering a more comprehensive array of choices for novice users.